anithhhh/PBKK/README.md

 ## About
 ![ABOUT](https://github.com/user-attachments/assets/f0708577-f670-4b1b-b00e-79be935e22d3)
 The page you're looking at is the "About" page.
-It has a picture of me and my friends.
+It is mostly about the me which is the owner of this website.
+Also it has a picture of me and my friends.

 ## Contact
 ![CONTACT](https://github.com/user-attachments/assets/6c9e6fb3-6568-4278-b097-aeaa68f2084a)
 This is the contact page.
-It has a simple layout with a header, a main content area, and a footer.
-The header contains the website's navigation links, while the main content area is empty, possibly intended for contact information or a contact form.
+It has a simple layout like the others.
+The header contains the website's navigation links, which will go to Instagram page when you click Instgram and vice versa.